manichandra-donthula/EZ-TS/README.md

 # Trainings_Provided_By_EZ
-This is the repository for all trainings provided by EZ.
+This is the repository for all trainings provided by EZ in SR University.